-In 2017, the short-term employee benefits for the key management personnel (management board and chief medical officer on consultancy basis) comprise fixed and variable compensation (K€ 707, thereof accrued expenses K€ 207).
-As of 31 December 2017, the number of issued and outstanding options for key management personnel under the SOIP was 56,404 with a weighted average exercise price of € 10.81 and nil under the Stock Option Plan 2002.
-Under the SOIP, the share-based payment transactions recognized as an expense during the reporting period amounted to K€ 176.
-Under the share participation models, the share-based payment transactions recognized as an expense during the reporting period amounted to K€ 0.
-Thus, the total compensation for the key management personnel was K€ 883 in 2017.
+In 2018 and 2017, the short-term employee benefits for the key management personnel (management board and chief medical officer on consultancy basis) comprise fixed and variable compensation (K€ 707, thereof accrued expenses K€ 191) and K€ 707, respectively.
+As of 31 December 2018, the number of issued and outstanding options for key management personnel under the SOIP was 56,404 with a weighted average exercise price of € 10.81.
+Under the SOIP, the share-based payment transactions recognized as an expense during the reporting period amounted to K€ 171 and K€ 176, respectively.
+Under the other share participation model, the share-based payment transactions recognized as an expense during the reporting period amounted to nil in both periods.
+Thus, the total compensation for the key management personnel for the six months ended 31 December 2018 and 2017 was K€ 878 and K€ 883, respectively.